A Confounded Mother

 Mikhail watched in shock as I described the protocol to him.
 ‘When did the guild become so meticulous?’
 He asked me in awe.

 Mikhail seriously absorbed everything I was offering to him.
 ‘Are you really okay with this Randall?
-I know how much you care about them.
-Your brothers in the guild.’
+I know how much you care about them, your brothers in the guild.’

 ‘Trust me Mikhail.
 This is really difficult for me.
 Never have I wished such a fate upon my brothers but our mission here is larger than their lives.
 It’s bigger than you and me and we understand that.
 This is why we are willing to make such sacrifices.’
 I hooked the pouch he gave me on my belt.
 ‘Remember.
 These men are as skilled as they are sly.
 Do not underestimate them for regular troopers.
 Their job is to slip out of the tightest knots.
 You have a lot of men here but they are all inexperienced.
 Strategize carefully or it will be the end of this town.’
 That made him nervous but he needed to understand the stakes before walking into something like this.
 He has plenty of men like I stated earlier but the follow-up squad is the best at what they do and a bunch of inept soldiers won’t be much of a problem for them.
 The odds of them capturing or slaying the squad are quite low so I’ll have to try my best to make sure that it doesn’t go so far.

 ‘All right Mikhail, I’ll take my leave.
 I wish you luck for the many uncertainties in the near future.
 What you are doing here is quite noble and your work has been extraordinary.
 You’ve played a great role in preserving the last remains of the soul.
 History will remember you for that deed.
-I hope for the sake of us that we never have to see each other again.
+I hope for our sake that we never have to see each other again.
 You’re a good man and I’ll ever be grateful to you for trusting me.’

 He was quite tired and confused.
 He didn’t say anything in response but gave me a respectful nod.
 He walked with me all the way to the inn where Sheena was still tied.
 I untied her loose and climbed on top of her.
 Just as I was about to start I saw Wilson Fawk blast out of the entrance of the inn.
 ‘Hey lad!
 I see that you’ve met our chief merchant.’
 He shouted to me as Sheena slowly walked away.